15 Day Northern Lights Winter Vacation of the Complete Ring Road of Iceland with Snaefellsnes

 On Day 4, you'll start to explore the South Coast of Iceland as you begin your circle around the country.

 Today's journey will take you past a wealth of natural sites.
 The first are two waterfalls: Seljalandsfoss and Skógafoss.
-The former is narrow, falling from a height of 60 metres, over a concave cliff.
-In decent weather, it is possible to fully encircle the falls for some amazing views out on the South Coast.
+The former is narrow, falling from 197 feet (60 meters) over a concave cliff.
+It is possible to fully encircle the falls for some amazing views out on the South Coast in decent weather.

 Skógafoss, on the other hand, is more powerful.
-It the same height as Seljalandsfoss but with a width of up to 20 metres.
+It is the same height as Seljalandsfoss but with a width of up to 66 feet (20 meters).
 The land underneath is very flat, allowing you to walk right up to the curtain of water.